Job outlooks for Managers in health care

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Managers in health care in the Estrie region:
+Here are some key facts about managers in health care in the census metropolitan area of Montréal, including the Laval region,:

-The employment outlook will be good for Managers in health care (NOC 30010) in the Lanaudière region for the 2024-2026 period.
+The employment outlook will be Very good for managers in health care (NOC 30010) in the Mauricie region for the 2025-2027 period.

 The following factors contributed to this outlook: